 I sat down with Annie in her office in Berkeley two weeks ago, just before the launch of her new book, appropriately titled, The Story of Stuff for a conversation with the woman who has inspired millions around the globe.
 If you happen not to be one of those millions because you haven’t yet seen the video, please take twenty minutes out of your day to watch it.
 Annie is intense, engaging, and explains where all our “stuff” comes from and how it affects us in a way that powerful in its simplicity.

 Last weekend I finally saw the documentary What Would Jesus Buy? on DVD.
-It follows the crusade of “Reverend Billy” and the “Church of Stop Shopping Gospel Choir” during this past Christmas season as they traveled cross country spreading a message of anti-commercialism, support for local businesses, and hairspray.
+It follows the crusade of “Reverend Billy” and the “Church of Stop Shopping Gospel Choir” during this past Christmas season as they traveled across the country spreading a message of anti-commercialism, support for local businesses, and hairspray.
 Well, the hairspray was more method than message, but I digress.

-But flamboyant… Read the rest
+But flamboyant showmanship aside,… Read the rest